Last Updated on May 4, 2021 by Lori Geurin

 If you want to read this article in its entirety I’d urge you to check it out here: What The Media Don’t Tell You About Lyme Disease (But Should).

 The media has had much to say about Lyme disease recently.
-And while bringing awareness to Lyme can be a positive things, it’s essential to sift through information for the facts.
+And while bringing awareness to Lyme can be a positive thing, it’s essential to sift through information for the facts.

 Many experts warn the Lyme disease risk may be greater now than ever.
 And despite the vast media attention and expert warnings, the CDC has remained unusually quiet about Lyme disease.
 This raises many questions and concerns which need to be investigated further.